 In the early years, one’s life is based on the acquisition.
 It means attaining things.
 From birth to your highest level of graduation, one is gaining knowledge.
-Physically, you go from not moving to crawling, to walking and to running, In language one starts with cooing to dada and mama to sentences to vocabulary and to syntax as for some a second language.
-With writing one begins with scribbling to letter to sentences and paragraphs.
-In information, you travel from few a facts to a mental encyclopedia.
+Physically, you go from not moving to crawl to walking and to running, In language one starts with cooing to dada and mama to sentences to vocabulary and to syntax as for some a second language.
+With writing, one begins with scribbling to letter to sentences and paragraphs.
+In information, you travel from a few facts to a mental encyclopedia.
 You do so with a new job.
 Meanwhile, you are accumulating material things: clothing, toys, cars, homes, appliances, and furniture.

-So there it is-the three stage model of life: acquiring, maintaining and divesting.
-Simple, applicable and where are you in this sequence?
+So there it is-the three-stage model of life: acquiring, maintaining, and divesting.
+Simple, applicable, and where are you in this sequence?

 July 2019: Exercise makes me a better person

 After I have jogged, I feel and act as though I am a better parent and partner.
 This how that works.
 I love jogging.
 It is my time both to exercise and for creative thinking.
 But it also a very selfish activity.
 Unless I am running with another person, it is a very solitary experience.
 It is my time for myself.
-However, what I have discovered, after jogging, I come home in a more open, caring, sharing and giving mood.
+However, what I have discovered, after jogging, I come home in a more open, caring, sharing, and giving mood.
 I played more with the kids and listened attentively to my partner.

 June 2019: I hear the birds: I am not depressed.

 Admit it.
 You all have entertained some of these mental ramblings.
 Regardless of our mental noise, the birds sing every day.
-Yes, everyday, even in the winter, they sing.
+Yes, every day, even in the winter, they sing.
 But some days you hear those birds and some days you do not.

-Take home message.: Did you hear the birds today?
-If so great.
+Take home message: Did you hear the birds today?
+If so, great.
 If not, take a self-inventory.
 Pay attention to your noise.